Visual Basic Software Strategies

 Companies with unique, complex or rapidly evolving requirements should choose a custom solution because it is easier to incorporate new functionality.

-- The flexibility to extend a system is hopefully worth the extra effort and Visual Basic programmers required to maintain the system.
+- The flexibility to extend an Application is hopefully worth the extra effort and Visual Basic programmers required to maintain the Application.
 Flexible Software can provide a competitive advantage.

 - At the heart of every business is something that makes it unique.
 The custom solution is designed with the organisation in mind so that it is unlikely that business processes will have to change to fit the solution.